 Optimization of Capital Structure; foreign exchange from exports, Government Regulation No. 36Abstract

 This study examines the impact of Government Regulation No. 36 of 2023 on the financial structure of PT X, a coal mining company in Indonesia, and explores how the company can optimize its capital structure to adapt to the new regulation requiring exporters to deposit 30% of their export proceeds into a special account for a minimum of three months.
 The research uses a quantitative approach with financial modeling, supported by qualitative interviews with PT X’s finance team and management.
-The study aims to analyze the company's financial condition before and after the implementation of the regulation, focusing on sales, costs, and liquidity.
-It also utilizes linear programming optimization with Microsoft Excel's Solver to minimize capital costs and maximize company value.
+This research aims to analyze PT X's financial condition after implementing PP No. 36/2023 and to determine an optimal capital structure.
+The study uses a capital structure optimization method employing the Solver linear programming tool in Microsoft Excel.
+Its objective is to minimize the cost of capital while ensuring the company maintains a positive cash balance each month.
 The results indicate a significant shift in PT X's capital structure, with increased debt in 2023 due to the need for short-term financing to comply with the new regulation.
-The optimization model helps reduce the company’s reliance on debt and improves its financial ratios, such as current ratio and debt-to-equity ratio.
-This study provides practical insights for stakeholders in managing financial decisions under regulatory constraints and contributes to the broader understanding of capital structure optimization in the mining sector.
+The presence of bank loans will impact the company's capital structure, thus necessitating optimization.
+The results of this capital structure optimization indicate the percentage of funds PT X should obtain from loans versus the percentage from owner's equity.
+All financial ratios, specifically the current ratio, DER (Debt-to-Equity Ratio), and DSCR (Debt Service Coverage Ratio), showed improvement.
+However, the challenges to pure cash flow stability (cash ratio) were not entirely resolved.

 Downloads